Investigating research organisms to shed light on human health

 Labs studying apple snails

-Cavefish diverged from the river-dwelling fish hundreds of millions of years ago, and developed adaptive strategies to survive in extreme environments.
+Cavefish diverged from the river-dwelling fish hundreds of thousands of years ago, and developed adaptive strategies to survive in extreme environments.

 Cavefish exist on nearly every continent and reside in underground water systems, most typically in caves that flooded from above ground rivers.
 Their dark, nutrient-limited environments resulted in genetic adaptations that manifest in both appearance and metabolism.